pconde705/BlindDate/README.md

 Our app was therefore designed with two simple ideas in mind:

-1. People are not shown any images of an individual unless they swipe no after reding their profile description
+1. People are not shown any images of an individual unless they swipe no after reading the user's profile description
-2. Once two people connect images are not revealed unless some conversation has happened, and they both mutual agree to show each other pictures of themselves
+2. Once two people connect, images are not revealed unless some conversation has happened, and both parties mutually agree to show each other pictures of themselves

 ## Features

-* Create profile of themselves
+* Create profile
 * Answer questions to flesh out profile
-* Swipe between profiles of people that match your preferences
+* Swipe through profiles of people that match the user's preferences
-* Upon successful connection, you will be allowed to chat with your match
+* Upon successful connection, the user will be allowed to chat with his/her match
-* Pictures can be revealed if both of you consent to it
+* Pictures can be revealed if both the user and his/her match consent to it

 ## MVP